Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Obviously, it’s the Outsize, thanks to the perfect scores.
 Again, the higher airflow helps it pick up more debris, even hard-to-clean sand.

-One issue with using a standard nozzle on hard floors is it won’t pick up cleanly, especially heavy debris like sand.
+One issue with using a standard nozzle on hard floors is it won’t pick up cleanly, hefty debris like sand.

 Dyson V11 Outsize sand on hard floor after initial pass